jake-44/CSE110-Projects/README.md

 # CSE110-Projects
-These projects were completed with an instruction sheet and no assistance from others.
+These projects were completed with no assistance from others.